adamkocsis/Rcourse/2_Advanced_Beginner/03_character_strings/simple_strings.md

 # About character strings

-Formally a single **character** represents a single symbol.
+Formally speaking, a single **character** is a single symbol.
 For instance, this is a single character between the double quotes:

 ```R
 "R"
 ```

-Luckily, R does not make a difference between single `'` and double `"` quotes, the interpreter will recognize this just as fine, and will immediately turn it to double quotes.
+Luckily, R does not make a difference between single `'` and double `"` quotes, the interpreter will recognize single queotes just as fine, and will immediately turn them into double quotes.

 ```R
 'R'
 ```

-The only thing that you need to be aware of is that you **cannot mix these up**.
+The only thing that you need to be aware of is that you **cannot mix up single and double quotes**.

 ```R
 "R' # !!!
 Not a complete expression